-The 2012 annual mean infection intensity of 2.0 was 67% higher than in

-2011 (which had the lowest average intensity in 23 years of standardized sampling).
-Nevertheless, 2012 placed within the second-lowest statistical grouping (of four tiers) for dermo disease intensity (Figure 7).
+The 2013 annual mean infection intensity of 1.9 was slightly lower than in 2012 (Table 3), placing 2013 within the second lowest statistical grouping (of five tiers) for dermo disease intensity (Figure 7).
 This is in contrast to the record high 2001 mean intensity of 3.8.
-The average intensity index over the past ten years is 1.8, similar to another extended period from 1994 to 1998 when annual mean infection intensities averaged 1.7.
+The average intensity index over the past eleven years is 1.8, similar to another extended period from 1994 to 1998 when annual mean infection intensities averaged 1.7.
 In comparison, the drought period of 1999-2002 had mean annual intensities that averaged 3.4.